Repin culture: Kyzyl Khak

 A Repin antelope hunters' camp, occupied between c.
-3700–3600 BCE, situated on the lower Volga.
+3700–3600 BC, situated on the lower Volga.
 The osseous material here comprises 62% saiga antelope, 13% cattle, 9% sheep, 7% horses, and 7% onagers.

 Turganik

 From the Repin horizon at Turganik, Tashlinsky District, 2,000 pottery fragments from over 50 vessels have been excavated.
 Pottery styles and technology indicate cultural links with contemporary North Caspian and Don cultures.
-Evidence for metallurgy include copper ore finds, stone molds for casting copper, tools, and an ornament.
+Evidence for metallurgy includes copper ore finds, stone molds for casting copper, tools, and an ornament.
 Copper was sourced from local copper deposits.
-Animal bones are mainly domestic animals, including cattle, dog, and horse, with occasional wild animal bones such as moose, beaver, wild goat, bear, and fox.
+Animal bones are mainly domestic animals, including cattle, dogs, and horse, with occasional wild animal bones such as moose, beaver, wild goat, bear, and fox.
 Fish bones are very rare at this site.
 The horse finds are considered significant as the region is one of the first places where horse domestication is thought to have occurred.

 Pottery

 The pottery of the Repin culture is characterised by tall vessels with profiled necks and rounded or flat bottoms, made with silt or a mixture of clay and silt, with some addition of crushed shells and organic material.
 The surfaces are smoothed and decorated with comb impressions.
 Vessels are made using molds.
-The pottery style combines features from nearby regional Eneolithic styles, and exhibits technological continuity with other Eneolithic steppe cultures, suggesting cultural integration and mixing that preceded the development of the Yamnaya culture proper.
+The pottery style combines features from nearby regional Eneolithic styles and exhibits technological continuity with other Eneolithic steppe cultures, suggesting cultural integration and mixing that preceded the development of the Yamnaya culture proper.

 The ceramic technology of the Repin culture is argued to be evidence of continuity with the earlier Khvalynsk culture.

-Repin pottery type is sometimes found in the cultural layer below Yamnaya pottery, and some early Yamnaya pottery is said to be indistinguishable from the Repin type.
+The repin pottery type is sometimes found in the cultural layer below Yamnaya pottery, and some early Yamnaya pottery is said to be indistinguishable from the repin type.
 Repin pottery has also been described as very similar to that of Sredny Stog II, while sharing almost no features with that of the Dereivka culture.

 Funerary rites

-Skeletons are buried in crouched supine position with bent legs to the left or to the right, with the head in the east, sprinkled with ochre, with multiple burials in flat graves.
+Skeletons are buried in a crouched supine position with bent legs to the left or to the right, with the head in the east, sprinkled with ochre, with multiple burials in flat graves.
 As the Repin period progresses and expands from the original middle Don region, individual burials under a tumulus, sometimes with cromlechs, become more widespread.